 After Diagnosis: Supports for Home and School

-Gifted education through gifted programs are essential to motivate twice exceptional students and provide the challenge their high intelligence requires.
-At the same time, school accommodations and/or modifications for ADHD, such as extended time on tests, organizational support, or help with time management, can make learning more accessible.
+Gifted programs are essential to motivate twice exceptional students and provide the challenge their high intelligence requires.
+At the same time, school accommodations through IEPs, such as extended time on tests, organizational support, or behavioural support, can make learning more accessible.

-Counselling may also play an important role, giving students the tools to strengthen social skills and build resilience.
+Counselling may also play an important role, giving students the tools to strengthen social skills, build emotional regulation, and develop resilience.
 Collaboration between parents and educators is key, ensuring that learning experiences not only address challenges but also build on a child’s strengths.

 Recognition Matters